veracity/veracity-documentation/sections/marketplace/choosingyourpricingmodel.md

 ## Consumption model (pay-as-you-go)​

-The advantages of a consumption model are that the customers only pay for what they use.
-The cost for the customers will not be predictable and they will need some easily measurable consumption parameters to predict their cost.​
+A consumption price model is a solution where customers only pay for what they use. ​For the provider, the model allows easy coverage of the costs.

-From the provider side, this model makes it easy to ensure that the consumption price covers your cost.
-However sporadic use by customers may make revenue unpredictable.​
+One of the challenges with the model is that the cost will not be predictable.
+For the customers, this means they will need some measurable consumption parameters to evaluate their cost.
+For the provider, a sporadic use by the customers may make revenue unpredictable.

-The price customers will pay is unpredictable and likewise, the revenue of your service will be unpredictable​

-Some might combine a subscription model with a consumption model where you have some included consumption in the subscription but charge overage use according to consumption.​
+A solution that allows the provider to have better control of revenue, could be to combine a subscription price model with a consumption price model.
+The user will then have limited capacity included in the subscription and be charged over this capacity, according to consumption.

 ## Freemium model​